 - 1 1/2 cup barbecue sauce, homemade or store bought, plus extra if more is desired

 - For the Jackfruit: Rinse, drain, and thoroughly dry the canned jackfruit.
+Using kitchen shears, cut up the pieces of jackfruit a bit.
+It will break up in the pan, but this step helps.
 In a medium-sized bowl, mix together the dry barbecue seasonings, add the jackfruit and toss to combine.

 - In a large skillet, add mild oil and heat to medium.
 Once oil is hot, add the onion and cook until just beginning to caramelize.
 Add the garlic and cook until fragrant.
 Add the seasoned jackfruit and cook for 5 miutes, until it begins to get some color.
 Begin to break it up with the back of a spoon.
 It won't break up completely here but just kind of soften apart.

 - Remove the jackfruit from the heat and let cool until you can touch it with your hands.
 Using your hands or two forks, start to pull apart the jackfruit to shred it.
 Some of the smaller pieces won't shred, that is totally fine.
 They're still tender and will be great.